nclsbayona/nclsbayona.github.io/content/post/non-technical/kubestronaut-value/index.md

 ---
-title: The value of becoming a Kubestronaut and why certifying is more than a title
+title: The value of becoming a Kubestronaut (and a Golden Kubestronaut) and why certifying is more than a title
-description: This is a blog post regarding some lessons learned while becoming a Kubestronaut.
+description: This is a blog post regarding some lessons learned while becoming a Kubestronaut (EDIT: Also adding golden-related content).
-slug: kubestronaut-value
+slug: the-value
 date: 2025-03-01 08:00:00+0000
-lastmod: 2025-05-12 23:00:00+0000
+lastmod: 2025-09-14 23:00:00+0000
 image: cover.webp
 categories:
 - non-technical